Brioche Donuts (VIDEO)

 What is brioche?

 Brioche is a type of enriched dough characterized by a high content of butter, eggs and milk.
 It’s richer than your typical donut.
-Making dough can seem very intimidating but this is why I created the ultimate donut guide!
-Brioche donuts are one of my favorite donut recipes to make.
+Consider this your ultimate, mama approved, expert guide to making homemade brioche donuts!

 Brioche dough balls.